amkeri/dutch-amr/README.md

 1. Clone the repo from [Crossling-AMR-Eval](https://github.com/shirawein/Crossling-AMR-Eval).
 2. Download Dutch and English vector files (this project used Dutch and English wiki aligned word vectors files from [fastText](https://fasttext.cc/docs/en/aligned-vectors.html)).
 3. Combine the vector files in a file (`combined_en_nl.txt`, remove the headers) and replace the combined files for Spanish (`cc.combined.300.txt`) in the `vectors` folder.
 4. Follow the scripts in Crossling-AMR-Eval to run the evaluation.

+---
+For questions or suggestions feel free to e-mail `a.kerissi@student.vu.nl`.